 Success Rates: See the Full Picture

-SART publishes national and clinic-specific IVF cycle data two years after each set of annual data is submitted (for example, the most current SART data outcomes are through 2014).
+SART publishes national and clinic-specific IVF cycle data two years after each set of annual data is submitted (for example, preliminary SART data outcomes are available for 2020).

-The charts below show our IVF cycle outcomes, as verified by SART, for 2014.
+The charts below shows our preliminary IVF cycle outcomes, as verified by SART, for 2021.
 This highlights a woman’s chance of achieving a live birth from one IVF cycle begun using your own eggs, and includes transfers derived from fresh and frozen embryos from that one stimulation cycle.

 Of note: A comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches and entrance criteria for IVF/assisted reproductive technologies (ART) may vary from clinic to clinic.